Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 enabling this option can lead to infinite wait on `pool add` or `pool resize` with `--wait`.
 This defaults to `false` and is ignored for `custom_image` where the behavior is always `false`.
+* (optional) `upload_diagnostics_logs_on_unusable` allows Batch Shipyard
+to attempt upload of diagnostics logs for nodes that have entered unusable state during provisioning to the storage account designated under the `batch_shipyard`:`storage_account_settings` global configuration property.
+Note that this typically will only result in one set of logs being uploaded even if multiple nodes eventually enter this state.
+These logs can be referenced in conjunction with a support request to provide additional insight into why a compute node failed to provision properly.
+This defaults to `true`.
+Note that by setting this property to `true`, these diagnostics logs are not automatically sent to Microsoft and must be included, either indirectly via the SAS URL generated or directly, with support requests.
 * (optional) `block_until_all_global_resources_loaded` will block the node from entering ready state until all Docker images are loaded.
 This defaults to `true`.
 This option has no effect on `native` container support pools (the